Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Methodology

 \subsubsection{Modular autoencoder-based router for continual learning}

-The core of the PMoE framework is its ability to classify diverse flow regimes in an unsupervised manner, determining whether the incoming case belongs to a known flow scenario or represents a novel regime that requires model expansion.
+The core of the PMoE framework is its ability to determine whether the incoming case belongs to a known scenario or represents a novel one that requires model expansion.
 As illustrated in figure~\ref{fig:Router}, the PMoE router features a modular architecture, in which each router component adopts a standard autoencoder architecture following the design of \cite{hinton2006autoencoder}, aiming to compress and reconstruct the feature space of a specific flow regime.
 The idea of learning internal representations through minimizing input reconstruction traces back to the backpropagation framework of \cite{rumelhart1986autoencoder}.
 The network in this study consists of an encoder $f_{\theta}$ mapping the input $\boldsymbol{x}$ to a latent representation $\boldsymbol{z}$, and a decoder $g_{\phi}$ reconstructing it as $\hat{\boldsymbol{x}}$.
 The network parameters of the encoder and the decoder shown in figure~\ref{fig:Router}(a) are presented by $\theta$ and $\phi$ respectively.
 The training objective for the autoencoder is to minimize the reconstruction loss over the $N$ sampled points, as

 Here, the reconstruction error $\mathcal{L}(\boldsymbol{x},\boldsymbol{\hat{x}})$ is assessed as

 where for the $j^\mathrm{th}$ point, $x_{i,j}$ is the $i^{\mathrm{th}}$ component of its input feature vector, and $L_j = \sqrt{ \frac{1}{M} \sum_{i=1}^{M} \left( \hat{x}_{i,j} - x_{i,j} \right)^2 }$ refers to its corresponding reconstruction error over the $M$ features.